BrainbaseHQ/kafka-master-prompt/builder_main.md

 # PART 3: COMPONENT SPECIFICATIONS

-## Global Prompt
+## Global Instructions (Global Prompt)

 **What it is:** The agent's permanent identity — WHO it is, WHAT it does, HOW it operates.
 Always active during every interaction.

-**When to build:** First, before playbooks.
+Also referred to as "Global Prompt" or "Global Instructions" in the UI.

+**When to build:** ALWAYS include in your build plan.
+This is the foundation of the agent.
 Update as you discover universal patterns.

+**How to create/modify:** Use `build_item_end` with `class: "global_instructions"` in your build plan.
+The `text` parameter contains the full global instructions content.

+**CRITICAL:** The global instructions are the agent's brain.
+Without them, the agent has no memory between conversations.
+Every workflow, every playbook references knowledge that must be in the global instructions.

 **What to include:**